 Do I need a driving license for an eMTB?

-For the eMTBs we review and present you don’t need a driving license in Europe.
+For the eMTBs that we usually review you don’t need a driving license in Europe.
 However, depending on where you live, you might need one.
 That’s because they only provide assistance when you’re pedalling and only to do so up to a maximum speed of 25 km/h (in Europe).
 Motors must have a maximum nominal output of 250 W on average.
 Legally, these are defined as pedelecs and are treated the same as a classic bike without a motor.
 However, you can also get S-pedelecs, which provide assistance up to 45 km/h.
 In Europe they are classed as a motorised vehicle meaning they need to be insured and can’t be used on bike paths.
-In Switzerland the law for S-pedelecs is slightly different.
+In Switzerland and other countries, the law for S-pedelecs is slightly different.

 What types of eMTBs are there?